• Skip to primary navigation

 3. Mohawk College

-Mohawk College is one of the largest public universities in Ontario, Canada, and has a large international population.
+Mohawk College is one of the largest public universities in Ontario, Canada, with a large international population.

 Based in the beautiful city of Hamilton on the shores of Lake Ontario, Mohawk College welcomes around 13,000 students each year, including more than 4,000 international students from more than 90 different countries.